Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Troubleshooting and Repair for False Alarms in a Home Security System

-A blaring sounder on a security alarm is both annoying for you and those who live nearby.
+A blaring sounder on a security alarm is annoying both for you and for those who live nearby.
 If you have good neighbors, they may keep an eye out for activity in the vicinity of your home when the alarm sounds.
-However If false alarms occur regularly, it can be like a scenario from the story "the boy who cried wolf" and they may just ignore it!
+However, if false alarms occur regularly, it can be like a scenario from the story The Boy Who Cried Wolf and they may just ignore it!

-This hub explains the basics of how alarms work and how sensors are wired.
+This guide explains the basics of how alarms work and how sensors are wired.
 It also covers the various faults which occur in sensors resulting in nuisance activation of your alarm.